-Longjing tea also called Xihu Longjing tea is native to a village called Longjing that is located in the southwest of West Lake (Xihu), a famous scenic spot in Zhejiang Province.
+Longjing tea also called Xihu Longjing tea is native to a village called Longjing that is located in the southwest of West Lake (Xihu), a famous scenic spot in Hangzhou City of Zhejiang Province.

 In English-speaking countries, Longjing tea is called Dragon Well tea because the meaning of “Longjing” is “Dragon Well”.

 Like West Lake, Longjing tea is a perfect combination of human, nature and culture, and an important carrier of West Lake regional culture.

 1. History of Longjing tea